fahad1985lab/Solidity_approach/README.md

-This Git repository contains foure Agda codes:
+# This Git repository contains four Agda codes:

 1- Developing Two Models of the Solidity-style Smart Contracts.